New Mexico Skies,

 The seeing at New Mexico Skies on any given night is excellent, and it’s regularly below 1 arc second.
 The darkness was better than anywhere else that they found, with a limiting visual magnitude of up to 7.7.
 The "transparency" of our skies is phenomenal, day and night.
 Our 7,280' elevation puts us well above most of the atmospheric borne pollution and particulate matter.
 The Sacramento Mountains are on the "high desert" and our skies benefit from the clean, dry air associated with desert environments.
 Fog is very rare, and airborne pollen content is usually low.

 The weather here is very special.
 Due to New Mexico Skies unique location, there is a “micro-climate” that offers us spectacular skies, day and night.
-In any given year, up to 80% of our night time hours are clear, and we typically exceed 50% of our nights that qualify as “perfectly clear” and “photometric”.
-With pristine skies and as many as 300 clear nights per year, Mike and Lynn Rice found the perfect location for New Mexico Skies.
+In any given year, up to 80% of our night time hours are clear, and we typically exceed 60% of our nights that qualify as “perfectly clear” and “photometric”.
+With pristine skies and as many as 300 clear nights per year, we found the perfect location for New Mexico Skies.

 About YOUR